 On Question 4, an implementer expressed concern that penalizing a customer for simply “planning” an upgrade and suggested the question instead state “I had concrete plans and approved budget for this space renovation or equipment upgrade prior to contact with the Program.”

 One participant noted: “I at first had trouble seeing how the incentives or Technical Assistance could decelerate projects, but customers do wait for incentives and maybe assistance so projects can decelerate.
 These are non-leading questions, and I think they might be okay as is.”

+CPUC Comment: “CPUC Staff considers, as noted above, the three questions in table 4 to be unacceptably biased and incomplete.
+The T2WG activity did not spend sufficient time focused on the types of evidence that supports that the program financial or informational support aided in the acceleration of the project.
+Additionally the T2WG activity did not spend sufficient time focused on the providing guidance on the types of evidence that other factors were the primary reason for the project to be undertaken.
+An expert team should be engaged to develop appropriate instruments to be used for the various tiers of POE.”

 Questionnaire Administration

 T2WG participants differed in their opinions on who should administer the customer questionnaire, but reached some agreement for the lower tier levels: